10/29/2024

 Thomas Fitzgerald

 That's super helpful.
 Thanks so much for that call, Marty.
-Just curious as a follow up, there's been reports in the press about cutting out hot food on transatlantic and basic economy.
-I'm just kind of curious on the broader strategy of how you just driving a revenue premium while also being really judicious on costs.
-So a little bit here more on the thinking there.
+Just curious as a follow-up, there's been reports in the press about cutting off hot food on transatlantic and basic economy.
+I'm just kind of curious on the broader strategy of how you – just driving a revenue premium while also being really judicious on cost.
+So I'd love to hear more on the thinking there.
 Thanks again for the time.

 speaker